Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Another notorious tent-destroying campsite with one lone dome – stunning, but windy.
 Still, even the loos are picturesque!

-We’d decided in our planning to push on past this popular spot to Hvanggil, adding 3.4 km to the day to stay at the smaller but more sheltered campsite.
+YMMV, but we decide to push past this popular spot to Hvanggil to stay at the smaller but more sheltered campsite, adding 3.4km/2.1mi to the day .

-After lunch, we continue with a small stream to cross.
-It’s squally, but has eased.
-And the cloud hasn’t descended completely, which is fantastic.
+After lunch, you have a small stream to cross.
+The squalls are easing and the cloud hasn’t descended completely, which is fantastic.

 Hikers on Laugavegur track through mossy fells

-Just this morning, we were in snow and richly coloured earth.
+Just this morning, you were in snow and richly coloured earth.
 And now look!

 Stórasúla Volcano.